eltreum0/eltruism/Latest.md

 Added options to enable/disable the !key and !keys chat commands\
 Added more npcs to the automatic quest turn in ignore list\
 Added Pepsi-Cyr-Lat font\
-Added options to change the font size of the Error Frame and Raid Boss Emote Frame\
+Added an option to change the font size of the Error Frame\
 Updated german translations by Khornan and spanish translations using deepL\
 Updated how friendly nameplates is applied\
 Updated waypoint ETA to also show itself when the player has a waypoint when logging in\